calipark1213/3340FinalProject/README.md

 ## Conclusion (must contain a concise discussion of what has been learned from the analysis)
+In conclusion, our full regression analysis of the CDC data allowed us to discover the relationship between the percentage of adults aged 18 years and older who have obesity and percentage of less than one fruit/vegetable consumed daily.
+Using our formatted data, we determined that our predictor variables were linear.
+Although not complex, our simple linear regression analysis showed various findings.
+We estimate that a 1% increase in the rate of those who eat less than one fruit a day in a sample population leads to a 0.4582% increase in the rate of obesity, and that a 1% increase in the rate of those who eat less than one vegetable a day leads to a 0.3904% increase in the rate of obesity.
+Our multiple linear regression analysis seemed to be the most important for further analysis, with a multiple R^2 value of 0.4983.
+All three null hypotheses were rejected at α = 0.95 because the corresponding p-values were near zero.

 ## Appendix
 ***ALL FILES ARE FOUND AT TOP OF GITHUB PAGE*** </br>